Key Takeaways

 Use the Amazon PPC Cost Calculator

 Knowing what Amazon PPC costs per click is the first question.
-Knowing how much to spend total, daily and monthly is the second.
-The answer varies significantly by brand stage.
+How much should you spend on Amazon PPC total, daily and monthly is the second.
+The answer varies significantly by brand stage and product category.

 Budget Framework by Brand Stage

-- Accept above-break-even ACoS measure success by rank improvement and new-to-brand rate
+• Mindset: Accept above-break-even ACoS; measure success by rank improvement and new-to-brand rate

-Stage 2 Established product (months 3-12): improve ACoS efficiency while maintaining or growing sales volume.
-TACoS should be declining as organic rank builds.
+Goal: Improve ACoS efficiency while maintaining or growing sales volume.
+TACoS should be declining as organic rank builds and your Amazon Best Sellers Rank (BSR) strengthens.

-Stage 3 Scaling brand (12+ months, multiple ASINs): portfolio-level efficiency TACoS under 10%, organic rank defended, expansion budget for new ASINs.
+Goal: Portfolio-level efficiency; TACoS under 10%; organic rank defended; expansion budget for new ASINs.

 Daily Budget vs Monthly Budget: How to Plan